isana25/isana25/README.md

 ## 👨‍💻 Whoami!!

-- 🌱 I’m currently learning Blockchain
-- 👯 I’m looking to contribute to open source
+- 💻 A highly resourceful Front End Developer with over four years of Experience.
+- ⭐ Have 3 years of experience in WordPRess Development and Designing.
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn as much as I can
+- 🥅 2022 Goals: Contribute more to Open Source projects and learn as much as I can
-- ⚡ Fun fact: I love to play games
 <br>
 ----
 <br>